INDUSTRY SPECIFIC HEALTH & SAFETY

 Course Length: 8 hours (1 day) | To Register: Email Us.

-COURSE 10: CONFINED SPACE WITH RESCUE COMPONENT
+CONFINED SPACE WITH RESCUE COMPONENT

 Target Audience: Anyone who actively works within a confined space, health and safety representatives, safety officers/consultants, emergency response personal, underground city workers, aspiring firefighters and testing personnel